-The Committee continues its requirement for the Department to provide a semi-annual detailed report to the congressional defense committees showing transfers between subactivities within the military personnel appropriation.
-Reports shall be submitted not later than 30 days following the end of the second quarter and 30 days following the end of the fiscal year.
+The Secretary of Defense is directed to provide a semi-annual detailed report to the congressional defense committees which shows transfers between sub-activities within the military personnel appropriation.
+Reports shall be submitted not later than 30 days after the end of the second quarter and not later than 30 days after the end of the fiscal year.